Sanctuary Birds and Sponsorships

 Sponsor Timot for $20 a month.

 Marley and Durango came separately, as many of our now bonded pairs did.
 Neither have liked people before, so it was a blessing they found each other.
 They need a large aviary/large cage where they can behave in whatever ways they please and are available for adoption.
 Most people cannot handle two large, aggressive macaws who are strongly bonded to each other so they live here until they find their very special person.
+Durango has some minor vision issues, a cataract in his left eye, which we don’t feel really affects his vision too much.
+They love to chew up toys often and both will regularly occupy their swing… Sometimes they even squeeze into the swing together in a heartwarming display of affection.

 Marley and Durango are available for sponsorship for $100 a month.

 Rocky and Zazu are a very rambunctious pair of hybrid Ruby macaws, which is a mix of greenwing and scarlet.
 These two are super entertaining, but extremely protective of each other and would love nothing more than to find a place where they can be supervised and allowed to do their own thing.
 Rocky and Zazu require much upkeep, as they are super-chewers and have been known to regularly dismantle their own living arrangements.
-A few years ago, Rocky broke his femur and needs to be monitored now and then to ensure there isn’t any long term damage associated with the accident.
+A few years ago, Rocky broke his tibia and needs to be monitored now and then to ensure there isn’t any long term damage associated with the accident.
 Besides this minor concern, these guys are healthy but will likely be with us for a long time due to their temperament issues.
 We do see these often in hybrid macaws.

 Rocky and Zazu can be sponsored for $100 a month.